 Getting Started Programming Document-Level Customizations for Excel

-If you are just getting started creating document-level customizations for Microsoft Office Excel by using Visual Studio Tools for Office, here is what you need to know.
+If you are just getting started creating document-level customizations for Microsoft Office Excel by using Visual Studio 2010, here is what you need to know.

-Host items and host controls are classes that provide the programming model for document-level customizations created by using Visual Studio Tools for Office.
+Host items and host controls are classes that provide the programming model for document-level customizations created by using Visual Studio 2010.

-Host items provide an entry point for your code, and they can also act as container for controls such as host controls and Windows Forms controls.
-Excel customizations use the Microsoft.Office.Tools.Excel.Workbook, Microsoft.Office.Tools.Excel.Worksheet, and Microsoft.Office.Tools.Excel.ChartSheet host items.
-For more information, see Host Items and Host Controls Overview, Workbook Host Item, Worksheet Host Item, and ChartSheet Host Item.
+Host items provide an entry point for your code, and they can also act as container for host controls and Windows Forms controls.
+In document-level projects for Excel, these host items are represented by the ThisWorkbook, Sheet1, Sheet2, and Sheet3 classes.

 Host controls are based on native Excel objects, such as list objects and ranges.
 Host controls provide similar functionality to the native Excel objects, but they also have new events, designer support, and data binding capability.
-They appear as first-class objects in the Visual Studio Tools for Office programming model and in IntelliSense, which makes it easier to refer to specific objects directly in your code without having to navigate the Excel object model.
-Ranges and list objects are available on the Excel Controls tab of the Toolbox in Visual Studio (they are called NamedRange and ListObject), and you can also add them to a worksheet the same way you do when you work with Excel by itself.
-For more information, see Host Items and Host Controls Overview and Excel Host Controls.
+They appear as first-class objects in your project code and in IntelliSense, which makes it easier to refer to specific objects directly in your code without having to navigate the Excel object model.

 Most Microsoft Office solutions modify the user interface (UI) of the Office application to provide some way for users to interact with the solution.
 There are many ways in which you can modify the UI of Excel by using a document-level customization.
 For example, you can add controls to the Ribbon, you can display an actions pane, or you can create smart tags that respond to specific strings that users type in a worksheet.
 For more information, see Office UI Customization.

-For a list of topics that walk you through some of the common tasks in Excel automation, see Common Tasks in Office Programming.
+For a list of topics that walk you through some of the common tasks in Excel projects, see Common Tasks in Office Programming.